garden-io/garden/docs/minikube.md

 `garden` will choose whichever one is configured as the current context in your `kubectl` configuration, and if neither is set as the current context, Docker for Mac is preferred by default._

+### Hostname

+Garden needs the Kubernetes instance to have a hostname.
+By default Garden will use `<minikube-ip>.nip.io`.
+If you'd like to use a custom hostname, you can specify it via the `ingressHostname` in the `local-kubernetes` provider config (see above).

+### Anything else?

-Once configured, the `local-kubernetes` plugin will automatically configure everything Garden needs to work.
+Once the above is set up, the `local-kubernetes` plugin will automatically configure everything else Garden needs to work.
+The built-in nginx ingress controller will be automatically enabled and used to route requests to services.